5 controversial music videos

 What happened?

 The video was criticised for showing people as being naked, without their consent.
-Lena Dunham wrote an comment on it on Facebook, saying: "Now I have to see the prone, unconscious, waxy videos of famous women?
+Lena Dunham wrote a comment on it on Facebook, saying: "Now I have to see the prone, unconscious, waxy videos of famous women?
 It gives me such a sickening sense of dis-ease."

 But Kanye, speaking to Vanity Fair, said he made sure to take out any shots that had a sexual undertone.
 And his celebrity friends who didn't appear in the video?
 They all asked why they weren't in the bed.